fc-io/working-with-alvis-from-ki/README.md

 ### For super beginners

-If you haven't used the terminal before – when, in the instructions you encounter `<user_id>` it means that whole things including the arrows needs to be replaced.
-Also remember that you always can ask your favorite chat-llm for help explaining the different commands.
+* If you haven't used the terminal before – when, in the instructions you encounter `<user_id>` it means that whole things including the arrows needs to be replaced.
+* Watch some youtube videos about how to work faster with the terminal, or what the best terminal setup is.
+* Remember that you always can ask your favorite chat-llm for help explaining the different commands.

 ## local ssh config